 It’s stating the obvious to point out that, in children’s fiction, a character’s hair maps onto personality.
 But in continuing to use hair-personality shortcuts, are writers perpetuating stereotypes?

 Canadian teen actor Sophie Nélisse plays the title role, a young girl in foster care who we know is not terribly well-off emotionally because her hair is so flat.
-Her attitude stinks, too.
+Her attitude stinks, too.review of the film adaptation of The Great Gilly Hopkins

 As is usual for matters of appearance, this post applies mainly to girl characters.
-The hairstyles of boys are far less commonly attached to their personalities, desires and psychological weaknesses.
+The hairstyles of boys are far less commonly attached to their personalities, desires and psychological shortcomings.

 Some authors, such as Daniel Handler, avoid mentioning how a girl looks in books.
 We didn’t know what Violet looked like until Netflix adapted A Series Of Unfortunate Events for screen.
 (We only knew that Violet had long hair because she does something with the bow on it.)